Multi-RIS Aided 3D Secure Precise Wireless Transmission: System Model

 where $f_c$ denotes the reference frequency, $\Delta f$ denotes the sub-channel bandwidth and $\eta_n\in \{0,1,\cdots,N_s-1\}$ denotes the chosen subcarrier index.
 Note that the total bandwidth $B=N_s \Delta f$.
 It is assumed that the total bandwidth is far less than the reference frequency, i.e. satisfying $N_s \Delta f \ll f_c$.

 Then, the phase of the received signal from the reference element of Alice (i.e. the first element with the reference frequency $f_c$) is given by

-where $c$ is the light speed, $r$ denotes the distance between Alice and receiver (the $k$-th IRS).
-Likewise, the phase of the received signal from the $n$-th element of Alice can be expressed as
+where $c$ is the light speed, $r_A$ denotes the distance between Alice and receiver (the $k$-th RIS).
+Likewise, the phase of the received signal from the $n$-th element (i.e., the $n_r$-th row and $n_c$-th column element) of Alice can be expressed as

 where $\beta_A$ denotes the angle between the receiver and the columns of the antenna array of Alice, which can be expressed as

 And $\gamma_A$ is the angle between the receiver and the rows of the antenna array of Alice, which is given by